 Although you can register and be seen at any one of our sites, we do recommend that you see the same doctor for ongoing problems.

 When you register you will also be asked to fill out a medical questionnaire.
 This is because it can take a considerable time for us to receive your medical records.
 You may print off a registration form and new patient questionnaire by clicking on the links below, fill them out and bring them in with you on your first visit to the practice.
-This Registration Form is to be brought in with all new registrations including one of the forms below (click on the "registration form" Link)
+The Registration Form should be brought into the surgery with documents which confirm identity and proof of address if possible. examples are:

 The Larwood Surgery is situated on the northeast side of Worksop close to Bassetlaw Hospital on Kilton Hill.
 We provide a full range of NHS primary care services to our registered patients.
 At Larwood surgery there is a physiotherapy practice based on-site catering for both NHS and private patients.

 The Carlton Village Surgery, situated on Long Lane, mainly covers the population of Carlton in Lindrick and the surrounding area.

 The Lakeside Surgery, situated on Church Street, mainly covers the population of Langold and the surrounding area.

 The Oakleaf Surgery covers the population of Harworth and surrounding area.
 The surgery is situated in the new Harworth Primary Care Centre.